Tag Archives: Allen Ravenstine

 “Who’s Chocolate George?”

-Charley Hendricks was a Hells Angel in the San Francisco chapter who was hit by a car while swerving around a stray cat one August afternoon in 1967 as the Summer of Love was winding down.
+George Hendricks was a Hells Angel in the San Francisco chapter who was hit by a car while swerving around a stray cat one August afternoon in 1967 as the Summer of Love was winding down.
 He was thrown from his motorcycle and died later that night from his injuries.
 He was known as Chocolate George because he was rarely seen without a quart of his favorite beverage, which was chocolate milk.

-Charles George Hendricks was a strapping 34-year-old when he died.
+George Hendricks was a strapping 34-year-old when he died.
 He was a favorite among the hippies in Haight-Ashbury because he was funny and friendly.
 Sometimes he sported a Russian fur hat, making him look like a Cossack.
-His mustache and goatee were almost as long as his long hair, he wore a pot-shaped helmet when riding his Harley, and his denim vest was dotted with an assortment of round tinny pin badges.
+His mustache and goatee were almost as long as his long hair, he wore a pot-shaped helmet when riding his Harley, and his denim vest was sprinkled with an assortment of round tinny pin badges.
+One of the badges said, “Go Easy on Kesey.”

 The writer Ken Kesey had been the de facto head of the Merry Pranksters.
 Much of the hippie aesthetic traced back to them and their Magic Bus.